Ubiquitous non-Majorana Zero-Bias Conductance Peaks in Nanowire Devices

 Fig. \ref{fig1}(c) shows that with a minor variation in $BG1$ a single zero-bias resonance can be transformed into a pair of low-bias resonances oscillating around zero bias as magnetic field is increased to $1$~T (up to $2$~T in Supplemental Material).
 Such oscillations are consistent with MBS in a short nanowire \cite{StanescuPRB2013}, and in fact data in Fig. \ref{fig1} (b) can also be interpreted as similar oscillations of smaller amplitude, less than the resonance width.
 Fig. \ref{fig1}(d), however, conveys a different picture.
 After another change in $BG1$ that should not alter the bulk density in any significant way, we can resolve that the apparent oscillations are actually superimposed of two unrelated pairs of resonances moving to zero bias at different magnetic fields, $0.4$~T and $0.7$~T. This demonstrates that the visibility of different branches can be strongly affected by minor changes in gate voltages, and some of the branches may become invisible in color maps, creating the appearance of a sole zero bias resonance or a pair of oscillating resonances, both being important signatures of MBS.

-The ubiquity of zero-bias features like those in Fig.\ref{fig1} is demonstrated in Fig.\ref{fig2}.
+The ubiquity of zero-bias features like those in Fig.\ref{fig1} is demonstrated in Fig.\ref{fig2} (Device B).
 Because of the extended range of $BG1$ shown and because of the strong electrostatic coupling of $BG1$ to the nanowire, a large number of transient resonances can be seen crisscrossing the subgap region without sticking to zero bias at zero field (Fig.\ref{fig2}(a)).
-These are due to states localized near the tunneling barrier, with their conductance partially suppressed within the soft induced gap.
+These are due to states localized near the tunneling barrier.
 At finite magnetic field $B = 0.3$~T, the transient resonances are still visible, but another set of features tightly confined close to zero bias is now observed throughout the presented range of $BG1$ (Fig.\ref{fig2}(b)).
 Close to 30 distinct ZBP regions are observed.
 If all of these ZBPs were due to topological superconductivity, we would expect being able to tune through tens of 1D subbands, which is inconsistent with quantum point contact measurements on similar nanowires \cite{vanweperennanolett13}.
 Data in Fig.\ref{fig2}(b) are similar to barrier gate scans in Mourik et al. \cite{MourikScience2012}, which used the same nanowires and superconductors, though a different gate layout with a weaker $BG1$ coupling.

 We zoom in on a representative $BG1$ range in Figs.\ref{fig2}(c)-(e).
 At zero field the inside of the induced gap for $|V| < 250 \mu V$ is featureless on this scale (Fig.\ref{fig2}(c)).
 In the same gate range at finite field $B = 0.3$~T (Fig.\ref{fig2}(d)), three oscillations around zero bias and higher bias subgap states are observed.
 At a higher field $B = 0.5$~T (Fig. \ref{fig2}(e)), an extended zero-bias peak is observed.
 Over a range of $BG$ between $1.61$~V and $1.62$~V the ZBP vanishes, however this is an artifact due to charge jumps, i.e. charge rearrangements near the gate leading to a momentary shift in the electrostatic potential.
 Such charge jumps are also ubiquitous and appear in many published results \cite{ZhangNature2018}.